Kunull/Writeups/docs/pwn.college/System Security/Sandboxing.md

 # ---- snip ----
 ```

-It then originally sets the root to `/tmp/jail-XXXXXX`.
+It then sets the root to `/tmp/jail-XXXXXX`.

 ```c title="/challenge/babyjail_level7.c" showLineNumbers
 # ---- snip ----